 "IFR is a unique international association having members from groups, companies and research institutes from around the world who are involved in robotics.
 IFR widely offers useful data, opportunities and other benefits not only to its members, but also to the world at large.
 There are high expectations that IFR will enhance the synergy and mutual support among all its members to become drivers to energetically establish a sustainable society."

-Kenji Yamaguchi - IFR Vice President and Representative Director, President and CEO of FANUC Corporation, Japan
+Kenji Yamaguchi - past IFR Vice President and Representative Director, President and CEO of FANUC Corporation, Japan

 “Joining IFR is a source of pride, the sharing expertise of the worldwide members is key to progress rapidly in the deployment of robotics, build up a powerful innovation ecosystem and drive excellent research.
 IFR strengths are the possibility to create new opportunities of partnerships, to promote the transfer of knowledge in order to shrink the distances between robotics world and the society and the excellent research networks”.